Fran99/stock-tax-analizer/README.md

 # Nubank | Capital Gains

+### Overview:
+Capital Gains is a command line application (CLI) that calculates how much tax you should pay based on the profit or losses of a stock market investment, written in TypeScript.

 ### How to run the CLI?
 - You need to have Node.js v18.16.0 or above installed in your system